BBVA/apicheck/docs/source/home/internals.rst

 Definition hierarchy
 ++++++++++++++++++++

-If software find several definition for the same element the last readed will remain.
-The following is the typical order or reading:
+If several definition for the same element are found, the last read will remain.
+The default precedence order when reading is the following:

     - Open Api 3 File
     - Rules files (readed in search order)